oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 Dealing with user authentication in web apps can be a massive pain for every developer.
 This is where Okta shines: it helps you secure your web applications with minimal effort.

-{% include setup/cli.md type="web" loginRedirectUri="http://localhost:3000/callback" logoutRedirectUri="http://localhost:3000/" %}
+{% include setup/cli.md type="spa" loginRedirectUri="http://localhost:3000/callback" logoutRedirectUri="http://localhost:3000/" %}

 Configure the Okta tenant so that *Security* > *Profile Enrollment* > *Self-Service Registration* is enabled for your application.